 When UV radiation breaks a polymer down the surface is more susceptible to mould.
 Dirt pick up is increased often causing pronounced staining of the sealant and body side of the vehicle.

 To test for robustness, a QUV accelerated weathering tester may be used by adhesive manufacturers.
-This replicates the damage caused by sunlight, rain, and dew (See What Is QUV – ASTM G154 And How Does It Work for further details).
+This replicates the damage caused by sunlight, rain, and dew.
+Read our article on ASTM G154 for further details.